 Some of the insect control products listed below are labeled to treat these common insects.
 Be sure to read the label thoroughly before application.
 Learn more about different types of lawn insects in Insect Identification.

-Disease outbreaks in St. Augustine lawns are pretty uncommon at this time, however, they can still happen—especially if you overwater your lawn during the summer.
+Disease outbreaks in bermuda grass lawns are pretty uncommon at this time.
+They can still happen though—especially if you overwater your lawn during the summer.
 The most common of them in bermuda grass at this time are large patch and dollar spot, which occur when conditions are warm and wet.